Boxer Dog Breed Profile and Information

 The Boxer is an active, intelligent, energetic, athletic, loyal, and loving dog breed with a sweet and cheerful temperament that makes it an excellent companion.

-Boxers are dogs that often do well with children, and they naturally possess an instinct to defend the family.
+Boxers are dogs that often do well with children and naturally possess an instinct to defend the family.

 This makes them wonderful family dogs, regardless of their history as fighting dogs.

-This dog has become particularly popular in the US, but Boxers date as far back as 16th-century Europe.
+This dog has become particularly popular in the US, but Boxers date back to 16th-century Europe.

 Breed Overview